 Now get this: just south of Volnay, the sheet of rock that went underground up near Nuits St. Georges comes back to the surface.
 And though we still call this zone part of the Cote de Beaune, it has become something else altogether.
 This is where we the ‘golden triangle’ of white Burgundy begins.
 Meursault, Puligny-Montrachet and Chassagne-Montrachet, crazy as it may seem, all sit on the same slab of rock as the great reds of the Cote de Nuits.

 But turn around again and look at the hillside.
 No combe, or none to speak of.
 What you see are the cliffs of Saint Romain, cliffs that never crumbled, and hence never silted out into the plain.
 Have a good close look at the map at the top of the page.
-It’s the essence of terroir and a graphic depiction of the famous ‘climats’.
+It’s the essence of terroir and a graphic depiction of the famous ‘climats’ that make Burgundy wines what they are today.

-Further Reading: Terrior, The Role of Geology, Climate and Culture in the Making of French Wines by James E. Wilson with a forward by Hugh Johnson.
+Further Reading: Terroir, The Role of Geology, Climate and Culture in the Making of French Wines by James E. Wilson with a forward by Hugh Johnson.